-Phase 3 will include the construction of the final blocks.
+The third phase will include the construction of the final blocks.
 As with Phase 1, some of the excavations are adjacent to existing trees to be retained, and as a result, a temporary retaining wall shall be employed along the southern boundary of Block A, B and C. The foundations in the basement area will be integral with the basement slab.
-Some anti-flotation anchors may be necessary at the undercroft level, below podium areas, and this will be subject to further monitoring of the groundwater levels over the coming period.
+Some antifloatation anchors will be necessary at the undercroft level, below podium areas, and the set-out of the anchors will be subject to further monitoring of the groundwater levels over the coming period.
 The superstructure will then be constructed from the podium level, as outlined in the following sections.
 Access to this phase shall be via a new temporary roadway constructed with a CellWeb buildup over RPZs.
 Finally, any temporary piling platforms will be agreed in advance with the Arborist.